abhisr4/Air-Foil-Self-Noise-Prediction/README.md

 # Air Foil Self Noise Prediction

 A simple Flash Web application to predict the air foil self noise.
+The web application has been deployed in heroku platform.
+Please check it out https://air-foil-self-noise.herokuapp.com

+All the necessary infomation has been provided for testing purposes.

 # Dataset
 The dataset can be found UCI Machine Learning Repository.